ZuishinGit/homebrew/ObsidianVaults/Forgotten March/Forgotten March/Adventure Paths/Cabarin's Corrupted.md

 There are two chaise longue chairs set in front of a fireplace, with a table between them.
 On the table is an ornate snuff box filled with 4 doses of a earthy green paste called Patch.
 When consumed orally, it instills the creature with a euphoria that causes disadvantage on Wisdom saving throws for the next 2 (1d4) hours.
 For the duration, the creature can speak with plants and animals.

 #### 8. Guard House Gallery
 The vestibule here has many detailed portraits of members of House Prynn, including Eveus.
-It is decorated with several marble busts.
 The sound of people talking can be heard from area 8A.

 ***Treasure.*** Guards carry their personal affections, along with a coin pouch containing 28 (8d6) gold.